Chest drain

 If you are on blood thinning medication, they may need to be stopped before the chest drain is inserted, to minimise the risk of bleeding during the procedure.

-Please let the doctor know if and why you take blood thinning medication and they will make a plan with you about when it should be stopped.
+Please tell the doctor if and why you take blood thinning medication and they will make a plan with you about when it should be stopped.
+This can have some rare risks, but is less risky than bleeding during the procedure.

 How will the chest drain be put in?

-• You will either sit with your head and arms resting on a pillow on a table or lie on your bed with your arm above your head.
-The drain is usually put into the side of your chest below the armpit.
+• You will sit with your head and arms resting on a pillow on a table, or lie on your bed with your arm above your head.

 • The chest drain is held in place with stitches and the exit site is covered with a waterproof dressing.
-The end of the tubing is connected to a drainage bottle.
+The end of the tube is connected to a drainage bottle.
+A chest X-ray will be arranged to check the drain’s position.

 Looking after your chest drain